 I also went a little ribbon crazy this year.
-(Again, see the Christmas living room/foyer here.)
+(Again, see the Christmas living room and foyer here.)
 But come on, how cute is that red ribbon ‘scarf’ on the metal pig?

 Sometimes I keep seasonal decorations the same from year to year, and other times I just totally mix it up.
-Since I’m not sure what type of mood I’ll be in come November, I kept a few of my favorite little pieces – like the pig’s scarf – and labeled them and used my favorite storage method, plastic storage bags.
+Since I’m not sure what type of mood I’ll be in come November, I kept a few of my favorite little pieces – like the pig’s scarf – labeled them (you can downoload these cute labels below!) and used an easy storage method, plastic resealable bags.